waleedmebane/allsembly-prototype/README.md

 ====================

 This software will be for creating an online community for anonymous proposal and collaborative evaluation of public policy options, with automated decision support.
-It makes use of betting markets and Bayesian networks.
+It makes use of betting markets and probabilistic inference.
 Some additional explanation may be found in the _Introduction_ section of the documentation, in misc/notes.md, and in misc/prospectus.pdf.